MohamadYusuf/WebRx-Site/docs/textinput-binding.md

 ---
 layout: docs
-title: WebRx - The textInput-Binding
+title: WebRx - The TextInput-Binding
 ---
-# The textInput-Binding
+# The TextInput-Binding

 The textInput binding links a text box (*input*) or *textarea* with a view-model property, providing two-way updates between the view-model property and the element's value.
 Unlike the value binding, textInput provides instant updates from the DOM